vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Mon Aug 14 01:55:02 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Tue Aug 15 01:54:19 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER